Kenyan budget carrier Jambojet to double passengers in three years

 Jambojet operates six De Havilland Q-400 planes and plans to get two more by year’s end, Kilavuka said.

-It flies to five destinations in Kenya and to Entebbe in neighbouring Uganda and plans to start flights to South Sudan, Rwanda, Tanzania, Somalia, Democratic Republic of Congo and Comoros.
+It flies to five destinations in Kenya and to Entebbe in neighboring Uganda and plans to start flights to South Sudan, Rwanda, Tanzania, Somalia, Democratic Republic of Congo and Comoros.

 The carrier also wants to boost daily usage of its planes from eight hours to 10 or 13 hours, he said, a move that would give it excess capacity.